-Step # 1 in determining the size and performance of a coil is dependent upon understanding face velocities of air across the coil.
+The height, length and resulting air velocities greatly figure in everything in determining the size and performance of a coil.
+Step # 1 in determining the size and performance of a coil is dependent upon understanding face & air velocities of air across the coil.
 Whether you use CCA’s coil selection program to help size the coil, or you are replacing an existing coil; the height, length and resulting velocity determine everything.

 Hot Water Booster Coils

 Every coil has a specific, optimum velocity, so you want to make sure you are within 30% (+ or -) of that number.
 For example, booster coils have an optimum velocity of 800 ft/minute.
 That means that you can drop your velocity to 600 ft/minute, or conversely, increase the velocity to 1,000 ft/minute.
 The duct velocities are almost always higher, which means that you will need to transition to a larger coil.
 Try to get to as close to 800 ft/minute as possible, while sizing your coil to make the transition as easy as possible.
 Everything with coils is a balancing act.

 Like booster coils, hot water and steam coils should also have face velocities at approximately 800 ft./minute.
 Both steam & hot water coils have only sensible heating, which is why their face velocities can be the same.
 Face velocities ultimately control the coil’s cost, so 800 ft./minute really is a heating coil’s “sweet spot”.